Christian Open Door Church

-The Christian Open Door Church (Mission du Plein Évangile – Église Porte Ouverte Chrétienne [POC]) is a French Evangelical charismatic megachurch whose main place of worship is located in Mulhouse.
+The Christian Open Door Church (Mission du Plein Évangile – Église Porte Ouverte Chrétienne [POC]) is a charismatic evangelical multi-site megachurch whose main place of worship is located in Mulhouse.
 It is the second largest Evangelical church in France, with over 2,200 people.
-The church is a member of the Francophone part of the Federation of Full Gospel Churches and the Conseil national des évangéliques de France.
+The church is a member of the Federation of Full Gospel Churches in Francophonie and the National Council of Evangelicals of France.
 The senior pastor is Samuel Peterschmitt.

 History

 The church was officially founded by Suzanne and Jean Peterschmitt in Mulhouse in 1966.
 This assembly was registered under its current name as cultural charitable organization.
 In 1972, the church had between 60 and 80 members.

 In 1987, Samuel Peterschmitt succeeded his father as senior pastor of the church.
 This same year, the premises were relocated to a former supermarket in Mulhouse, with a capacity of 600 seats.

 In 1989, the church established its new premises in a former supermarket with a capacity of 1,500 seats.

 In 1995, the sanctuary was enlarged to provide 1,900 seats.

 In 2005, 1,500 people were regularly attending the church.

 By 2010, about 4,000 people were watching the church's broadcast of worship on the church's official site.
 Worships are broadcast by satellite in 37 countries and in Internet.

 In 2015, the church had expansion work done in its building to create a capacity of 2,500 seats.

 In 2017, the attendance had reached 2,200 people.
-Churches were opened in Cayenne and in others cities in France.

-In 2020 the mass gathering of some 2000 members of the church in Mulhouse between 17 and 21 February was a key event for spreading of the SARS-CoV-2 virus in the region of Alsace during the COVID-19 pandemic in France according to statements by French officials in early March 2020.
+In 2023, it had opened 8 campus in different cities in France, Switzerland and Bulgaria.

 Beliefs

-The beliefs of the church are shared with that of the Federation of Full Gospel Churches in Francophonie, an evangelical charismatic denomination.
+The beliefs of the church are shared with that of the Federation of Full Gospel Churches in Francophonie, an evangelical charismatic association.